ahmdkhled/store-management-system/README.md

 # store-management-system

-this is an android app that make managing stores inventory easier
+this is an android app that make managing stores inventory easier.

 ## system features